physphil/UnitConverterUltimate/README.md

 - Fuel Consumption (miles per gallon, liters per 100km, etc)
 - Digital Storage (bit, byte, megabytes, gigabytes, etc)

-If you're interested in helping to translate the app into your language, please [e-mail me](mailto:physphil@gmail.com) or create a Pull Request!
-Please create all Pull Requests against the 'develop' branch.

 Usage
 ------
 - Use the slide-in menu for navigation between conversions and select the units you require.
 To open the slide-in menu, swipe in from the left edge of the app, or press the app icon in the top left corner.